To those of you already using social media holidays in your social media marketing plan, we salute you!

 One of the most important holidays celebrated in March across the world is International Women’s Day on March 8.

-This global holiday is to commemorate and celebrate the achievements of women in politics, culture, the economy, and so on and so forth.
+This global holiday is to commemorate and celebrate the achievements of women in politics, culture, the economy, etc.

 It’s also about celebrating anti-discrimination, equality, and empowerment.